ryanwentzel/ryanlwentzel.com/collections/_resources/2024-05-10-new-heaven-and-new-earth.md

 Fitzpatrick, Elyse M. *Home: How Heaven and the New Earth Satisfy Our Deepest Longings*.
 Minneapolis: Bethany House, 2016.

-Middleton, J Richard.
+Middleton, J. Richard.
 "A New Heaven and a New Earth: The Case for a Holistic Reading of the Biblical Story of Redemption." *Journal for Christian Theological Research* 11 (2006): 73–97.

 Middleton, J. Richard. *A New Heaven and a New Earth: Reclaiming Biblical Eschatology*.
 Grand Rapids: Baker Academic, 2014.